Video Game: Hostile Waters Antaeus Rising

 - Diminishing Returns for Balance: Multiple copies of the same enhancement (reload speed, armor, shields) provide progressively less of a boost.
-This is a moot point early in the game, since you can only fit one or two of each, but the high-end vehicles can load a ton of enhancements.
+This is a moot point early in the game, since you can only fit a few on any one vehicle, but the two tank chassis can load nearly twice the enhancements of other vehicles.

 - Downer Ending: A pretty hard-hitting one.
 In the final mission, after much (and I mean much) effort, your ship, converted into a makeshift nuke, destroys a structure designed to launch genetically engineered alien creatures into space.
 It Makes Sense in Context.
 Anyway, in the credits, you and your crew go down with the ship.
 The ship's nanotech creation engine hits the ocean floor with the alien launch platform, which promptly beings to assimilate it.
 As if this weren't bad enough, The Stinger shows that two of the Species' Culture Stones managed to get into space anyway.
 Congrats, humanity's last weapon was sacrificed for little more than spare time (which the humans won't use because they think they've won), and if those monsters decide they want to come back home, the human race is fucked.